ejames-spartaglobal/DictionaryAPIProject/README.md

 # Areas of Improvement

 I focussed on the "Happy" path and I feel I should have also done some tests on alternate paths where there are likely to be bugs.
+I want to create more tests that go deeper within the data that can be reusable for other entries.